 And if you currently have an FHA mortgage you really should consider the FHA Streamline refinance loan program; one of the best refinance programs in the mortgage industry.

-Now remember there are two types of Conventional mortgages, Conforming and Non-Conforming.
-If you’re loan amount is at or below the Conforming loan limit for your county then you should consider a Conforming loan.
+Now, remember there are two types of Conventional mortgages, Conforming and Non-Conforming.
+If your loan amount is at or below the Conforming loan limit for your county then you should consider a Conforming loan.

 If your loan amount is about the Conforming loan limit then you should consider a non-conforming loan (aka – Jumbo home loan).